This post may contain affiliate links. Please see my disclosure policy.

 Instructions

 - Remove chocolate mixture from the heat and whisk in sugars until smooth.
-Whisk in eggs and egg yolk one at a time, until combined.
-Whisk in vanilla.
+Whisk in eggs and egg yolk one at a time, until completely incorporated.
+Whisk in vanilla extract.
 Add flour mixture and fold in just until no streaks remain.
 Fold in chocolate chips.

-- Pour batter into prepared pan and smooth the top.
+- Pour brownie batter into prepared pan and smooth the top with an offset spatula.
 Gently tap pan once to remove air bubbles.

-- Bake brownies for 25 to 28 minutes, until the top is set and a toothpick inserted in the center comes out with a few crumbs attached.
+- Bake brownies for 25 to 26 minutes, until the top is set and a toothpick inserted in the center comes out with a few moist crumbs attached.
 Remove from oven and place on a wire rack to cool completely.

 - Lift parchment and place brownies on a cutting board.
 Cut into squares with a sharp knife.
 Store leftover brownies in an airtight container at room temperature.